 - Increasing supply chain capabilities and optimizing logistical processes

-Critical as these operations may be, they are also ongoing long-term projects that should be measured under the total cost of ownership of an MDM solution.
+Critical as these operations may be, they are also ongoing long-term projects that should be measured under the total cost of ownership of a master data management solution.

-If you seek rapid time-to-value for your MDM investment, start looking at mastering data from a more hands-on, results-focused perspective such as cleansing customer data in order to drive more effective customer experiences.
+If you seek rapid time-to-value for your master data management investment, start looking at mastering data from a more hands-on, results-focused perspective such as cleansing customer data in order to drive more effective customer experiences.
 This is an opportunity to achieve fast and tangible success and positive attention from the stakeholders.